 Myomectomy has a low complication rate.
 Still, the procedure poses a unique set of challenges.
 Risks of myomectomy include:

-- Childbirth complications.
+- Pregnancy or childbirth complications.
 A myomectomy can increase certain risks during delivery if you become pregnant.
 If your surgeon had to make a deep incision in your uterine wall, the doctor who manages your subsequent pregnancy may recommend cesarean delivery (C-section) to avoid rupture of the uterus during labor, a very rare complication of pregnancy.
 Fibroids themselves are also associated with pregnancy complications.

 - Rare chance of hysterectomy.
 Rarely, the surgeon must remove the uterus if bleeding is uncontrollable or other abnormalities are found in addition to fibroids.